swift502/KimbieFountain/README.md

 Key aims:

 - use readable brightness and contrast
-- visually separate action and dialogue
+- put emphasis on action and dialogue, while making them visually distinct
+- de-emphasize other elements like scene parentheticals and transitions

 ## Additional Styling